What Is Prismatic Compass Surveying?

 Parts of Prismatic Compass

-- Cylindrical Metal Box: The cylindrical box with a size of 8 to 12 cm covers the compass and then the whole casting or body of the compass.
+- Cylindrical Metal Box: The cylindrical box, often depicted in a prismatic compass diagram, with a size of 8 to 12 cm covers the compass and then the whole casting or body of the compass.
+This is one of the key prismatic compass parts.

 - Eye Valve: The eye valve is fine silt with an eye hole in the bottom to bend the object out of the silt.